Memristor: Criticisms

 where ξ(t) is, e.g., white Gaussian current or voltage noise.
 On the basis of an analytical or numerical analysis of the time-dependent response of the system towards noise, a decision on the physical validity of the modeling approach can be made, e.g., whether the system would be able to retain its memory states in power-off mode.

 Such an analysis was performed by Di Ventra and Pershin with regard to the genuine current-controlled memristor.
 As the proposed dynamic state equation provides no physical mechanism enabling such a memristor to cope with inevitable thermal fluctuations, a current-controlled memristor would erratically change its state in course of time just under the influence of current noise.
-Di Ventra and Pershin thus concluded that memristors whose resistance (memory) states depend solely on the current or voltage history would be unable to protect their memory states against unavoidable Johnson–Nyquist noise and permanently suffer from information loss, a so-called "stochastic catastrophe".
+Di Ventra and Pershin thus concluded that memristors whose resistance (memory) states depend solely on the current or voltage history would be unable to protect their memory states against unavoidable Johnson–Nyquist noise and permanently suffer from information loss, a so-called stochastic catastrophe.
 A current-controlled memristor can thus not exist as a solid-state device in physical reality.

-The above-mentioned thermodynamic principle furthermore implies that the operation of two-terminal non-volatile memory devices (e.g. "resistance-switching" memory devices (ReRAM)) cannot be associated with the memristor concept, i.e., such devices cannot by itself remember their current or voltage history.
-Transitions between distinct internal memory or resistance states are of probabilistic nature.
+The above-mentioned thermodynamic principle furthermore implies that the operation of two-terminal non-volatile memory devices (e.g. resistance-switching memory devices (ReRAM)) cannot be associated with the memristor concept, i.e., such devices cannot by themselves remember their current or voltage history.
+Transitions between distinct internal memory or resistance states are of a probabilistic nature.
 The probability for a transition from state {i} to state {j} depends on the height of the free-energy barrier between both states.
-The transition probability can thus be influenced by suitably driving the memory device, i.e., by "lowering" the free-energy barrier for the transition {i}→{j} by means of, for example, an externally applied bias.
+The transition probability can thus be influenced by suitably driving the memory device, i.e., by lowering the free-energy barrier for the transition {i}→{j} by means of, for example, an externally applied bias.

-A "resistance switching" event can simply be enforced by setting the external bias to a value above a certain threshold value.
+A resistance switching event can simply be enforced by setting the external bias to a value above a certain threshold value.
 This is the trivial case, i.e., the free-energy barrier for the transition {i}→{j} is reduced to zero.
 In case one applies biases below the threshold value, there is still a finite probability that the device will switch in course of time (triggered by a random thermal fluctuation), but – as one is dealing with probabilistic processes – it is impossible to predict when the switching event will occur.
 That is the basic reason for the stochastic nature of all observed resistance-switching (ReRAM) processes.
 If the free-energy barriers are not high enough, the memory device can even switch without having to do anything.